Volunteering for 3 months in southern Thailand doesn’t mean that you can’t experience as many local sights as possible in your spare time…

 Takua Pa and White Sand Beach

-There’s even hosts a Big C Supermarket – groceries are slightly cheaper than Khao Lak/Bang Niang.
+The town even hosts a Big C Supermarket, which sells groceries at slightly cheaper than Khao Lak/Bang Niang prices.

 Day trip to Koh Kho Khao Island

-First a ride to Takua Pa.
-Then catch the Long Tail boat across to the island (20B/person includes your bike), which takes about 10-15 minutes.
+From Khao Lak, a short 20-minute ride north and you arrive in Takua Pa’s Koh Koh Khao Harbour.
+Make your way to catch the Long Tail boat across to Koh Koh Khao island (20B/person includes your bike), which only takes around 10-15 minutes.

-Impressive is how the boat driver wheels or rides your bike onto a very narrow plank whilst it precariously rocks on the shore from swell movement, and safely onto his Long Tail.
+Impressive is how the boat driver wheels or rides your bike onto a very narrow plank while it precariously rocks on the shore from swell movement, but safely onto his Long Tail.

-Always great to have locals show you around so colleagues from FED show us the way, and stop along several beaches for a good look around.
+Always great to have locals show you around so colleagues from FED show us the way, stopping along several beaches for a good look around and exploring.

-The island is unusually quiet and sadly, the famous restaurant on the lake is shut, so find somewhere an alternative open for lunch.
+The island is unusually quiet and sadly, the famous restaurant on the lake is shut, so keep searching to find an alternative open for lunch…

-Returning to the mainland for then more food at Bang Sak Beach, of course.
+…before returning to the mainland for more food at Bang Sak Beach, of course.

 Bang Sak Beach

-A look around before a bite to eat, head back to Khao Lak.
+A quick tour around before a bite to eat and heading back to Khao Lak.